-The opera is scored for solo voices, mixed chorus, offstage military band, and an orchestra comprising 3 flutes, piccolo, 2 oboes, English horn, 2 clarinets (in A, B-flat), 2 bassoons + 4 horns (in D, F), 2 cornets (in A, B-flat), trumpets (in D, C, E-flat, E, F), 3 trombones, tuba + 3 timpani, triangle, tambourine, military drum, cymbals, bass drum + harp, violins I, violins II, violas, cellos, and double basses.
+The opera is scored for solo voices, mixed chorus, offstage military band (part of which consists of 4 trumpets (in F) and a military drum), and an orchestra comprising 3 flutes (3rd doubling piccolo), 2 oboes, English horn, 2 clarinets (in A, B-flat), 2 bassoons + 4 horns (in D, F), 2 cornets (in A, B-flat), 2 trumpets (in C, D, E-flat, E, F), 3 trombones, tuba + 3 timpani, triangle, tambourine, military drum, cymbals, bass drum + harp, violins I, violins II, violas, cellos, and double basses.

 There are eight singing roles: